dustinpfister/blog_posts/_posts/threejs-line.md

 This is a post on just one little aspect of threejs which is a javaScript project that allows for doing things involving solid geometry.
 It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), or any additional aspects of [javaScript in general](/2018/11/27/js-getting-started/) that are required in order to work with the library.
 So then I will not be covering any basic things that one should know before reading the rest of this post, however I do often use the opening sections of these posts to write about some things that are closely related to the main over all topic of the post.

+### There is also Tube Geometry

+Lines are great, but they still do have there limitations that will cause one to want to create lines that are actually tubes.
+These tube line geometries will then contain not just a position attribute, but also normal, uvs, and index, and so forth that will allow them to work well with THREE.Mesh, and thus also Mesh Materials and thus all the features of such materials.
+For this kind of geometry there is looking into the [THREE.TubeGeometry](/2023/06/02/threejs-tube-geometry) class, and with that also the [THREE.Curve](/2022/06/17/threejs-curve/) base class to learn how to get started with that sort of thing.

 ### Vector3 and buffer geometry position attributes

 You will want to know about the [Vector3 constructor](/2018/04/15/threejs-vector3/) as that is what is used to define points in 3d space in threejs to begin with often.
 However when it really comes down to it what one will really want to learn about is the [position attribute of buffer geometry objects](/2021/06/07/threejs-buffer-geometry-attributes-position/) as this is what is used to define the paths of lines.

 ### A word On Materials when working with lines.

 If you are just making lines, and nothing that will compose a solid object or face, then it does not make sense to use a material that is designed to be used with something that is just a string of points in space.
 So if you aim to just draw some lines, and not something that will compose a solid object there are two special materials in threejs that are intended to be used with just lines.
-There materials are the LineBasicMaterial, and the LineDashedMaterial materials.
+The materials are the LineBasicMaterial, and the LineDashedMaterial materials.
+Apart from that most features in the [base material class](https://threejs.org/docs/#api/en/materials/Material) will still apply.
+So if you want to do something with vertex color attributes, transparency, or anything that involves the use of a feature in the base material class that should still work just fine.

 ### Using the Dashed Line material